Bismuth: Cosmetics and pigments

-Bismuth oxychloride (BiOCl) is sometimes used in cosmetics, as a pigment in paint for eye shadows, hair sprays and nail polishes.
+Bismuth oxychloride (BiOCl) is sometimes used in cosmetics, as a pigment in paint for eye shadows, hair sprays, and nail polishes.
 This compound is found as the mineral bismoclite and in crystal form contains layers of atoms (see figure above) that refract light chromatically, resulting in an iridescent appearance similar to nacre of pearl.
 It was used as a cosmetic in ancient Egypt and in many places since.
-Bismuth white (also "Spanish white") can refer to either bismuth oxychloride or bismuth oxynitrate (BiONO_{3}), when used as a white pigment.
-Bismuth vanadate is used as a light-stable non-reactive paint pigment (particularly for artists' paints), often as a replacement for the more toxic cadmium sulfide yellow and orange-yellow pigments.
+Bismuth white (also "Spanish white") can refer to either bismuth oxychloride or bismuth oxynitrate (BiONO3), when used as a white pigment.
+Bismuth vanadate is used as a light-stable nonreactive paint pigment (particularly for artists' paints), often as a replacement for the more toxic cadmium sulfide yellow and orange-yellow pigments.
 The most common variety in artists' paints is a lemon yellow, visually indistinguishable from its cadmium-containing alternative.

 Electronics

 Transistors

-Bismuth-based transistors have been claimed to enable smaller, faster, and more energy-efficient transistors than traditional silicon.
+Bismuth-based materials have been claimed to enable smaller, faster, and more energy-efficient transistors than traditional silicon.
 Bismuth offers a small bandgap and high electron mobility.
 It has topological insulator states, conducting along its surface/edges while still insulating internally.
-Two-dimensional semiconductor materials can be produced from it, enabling thinner and higher-performance devices.
-Such 2D bismuth materials support sub-nanometer channel lengths, surpassing silicon's practical limits.
+Two-dimensional semiconductor (2D) materials can be produced from it, enabling thinner and higher-performance devices.
+Such 2D bismuth materials support subnanometer channel lengths, surpassing silicon's practical limits.
 However, bismuth's anisotropic heat transport can complicate chip design.

 Bismuth telluride (Bi2Te3) has been investigated for use in thermoelectric transistors that use temperature gradients (e.g., via laser illumination) to generate electricity, yielding 0.7093 μW in experimental setups.
 They operate by leveraging the Seebeck effect, using a temperature difference to drive charge carrier movement.

-Bismuth oxyselenide (Bi2O2Se and Bi2SeO5) have been investigated for use in field-effect transistors (FETs).
+Bismuth oxyselenides (Bi2O2Se and Bi2SeO5) have been investigated for use in field-effect transistors (FETs).
 These 2D materials exhibit high electron mobility (e.g., 10±– cm2/(V·s)) and stability in air.
 One study reported that these materials enabled transistors that were 40% faster and 10% more efficient than Intel's 3 nm chips.

 Bismuth can reduce contact resistance when paired with 2D semiconductors such as MoS2.
 This eliminates the Schottky barrier—a common efficiency issue in metal-semiconductor interfaces.

+Solders

+Bismuth is utilised in silver-free electronic solders to provide solid solution strengthening.
+Because bismuth atoms are larger than tin atoms, their insertion into the tin crystal lattice distorts the structure and restricts the movement of crystal defects (dislocations).
+This atomic lattice distortion provides resistance to mechanical deformation during thermal cycling.
+Keeping the bismuth content below the solid solubility limit prevents microstructural instability and electromigration across the typical operating temperature range of electronic circuitry.
+Unlike particle-strengthened alloys (such as SAC305), this solid solution mechanism resists deformation without generating the dislocation pile-ups that drive microstructural recrystallisation, reducing a primary cause of joint failure and loss of electrical continuity.